sarahDH615/python-api-challenge/README.md

     * recreating the heatmap weighted by humidities of all cities in cities_for_heatmap_df
     * using gmaps.marker_layer to apply the info boxes on top of the heatmap

-After completing vacationpy.ipynb, a screenshot was taken of the final heatmap/symbol layer and saved to the images folder
+After completing vacationpy.ipynb, a screenshot was taken of the final heatmap/symbol layer and saved to the images folder.